 The below link provides information and guidance, primarily relating to workplaces, for carrying out risk assessments:

-- Health and Safety Executive (HSE) checklists – a range of checklists primarily related to workplaces: https://www.hse.gov.uk/simple-health-safety/risk/
+- Health and Safety Executive (HSE) checklists – a range of checklists primarily related to workplaces.

 Information and guidance for voluntary, Community and social enterprise organisations as well as activities taking place in multipurpose community facilities can be found below:

-- Voluntary, Community and social enterprise organisations (VCSOs)– a list of guidance for VSCOs is available here: https://www.gov.uk/guidance/covid-19-guidance-for-voluntary-community-and-social-enterprise-organisations
+- Voluntary, Community and social enterprise organisations (VCSOs)– GOV.UK has guidance for voluntary, community and social organisations.

-- Multipurpose community facilities – If a group is meeting in a multipurpose community facility then the following specific guidance may be helpful: https://www.gov.uk/government/publications/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities/covid-19-guidance-for-the-safe-use-of-multi-purpose-community-facilities
+- Multipurpose community facilities – If a group is meeting in a multipurpose community facility GOV.UK has guidance for the safe use of multi-purpose community facilities